OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 # TFC End-to-End Example Using Alveo U280

 This tutorial provides step-by-step instructions to run [FINN TFC End-to-End example](https://github.com/Xilinx/finn/blob/master/notebooks/end2end_example/bnn-pynq/tfc_end2end_example.ipynb) using MOC and Cloudlab.
 MOC is used as the development platform.
 Cloudlab is used as the target platform which hosts Alveo U280 accelerator cards.
+The FINN example in the Xilinx repository has been originally designed for Pynq devices, and the support for Alveos is fairly recent.
+Therefore, you will need to make certain changes in some of the files to get this to work on Alevo.
+This is a lengthy tutorial.
+You should pay careful attention to every detail, or

 Please take a look at [this guide](https://github.com/OCT-FPGA/Vitis-Tutorials-U280/blob/master/FINN/issues-and-fixes.md) for issues and fixes.
 You may have to apply some of these fixes before running the notebook.

 ## Prerequisites
 - An MOC instance should be created by following [this tutorial](https://github.com/OCT-FPGA/oct-tutorials/blob/main/mocsetup/instancesetup.md).
 You should select the boot image ```vitis20201a-xdma``` when creating the instance.
 Note that you will also need a GUI to run through the complete example because there is a jupyter notebook that needs to be run.
 Instructions on how to get GUI access using VNC and SSH can be found [here](https://github.com/OCT-FPGA/oct-tutorials/blob/main/vncsshsetup/README.md).

 - A Cloudlab experiment should be created.
 This is reuiqred for targeting on the U280.
 Instructions are given [here](https://github.com/OCT-FPGA/oct-tutorials/tree/main/cloudlab-setup).
-Note that you don't need to set up the experiment until you finished running VitisBuild step on your notebook.
+Note that you don't need to set up the experiment until you reached section 4 of the notebook; PYNQ deployment.
 The Cloudlab experiment is needed only for the targeting workflow.
-The required XRT version is 2020.1.
-So, you may select a profile such as ```pc151-fpga-xrt-2020.1``` or ```pc153-fpga-xrt-2020.1``` when creating the experiment.
+The workflow has been tested on XRT versions 2020.1 and 2020.1.1.
+Otherversions may also work, but not guaranteed.
+So, you may select a profile such as ```pc151-fpga-xrt-2020.1```, ```pc151-fpga-xrt-2020.1.1```, ```pc153-fpga-xrt-2020.1```, ```pc153-fpga-xrt-2020.1.1``` when creating the experiment.

 ## Development Platform (MOC)